A person holding a Nice Pack looking at his feet

 Summary

 Gel ice packs can be helpful in a variety of situations, but they can also be dangerous.
-What's the use of ditching plastic straws when still using these packs?
+What's the use of ditching plastic straws if you're still using these packs?
 Why not put your money towards something that is more environmentally friendly?
-Introducing Nice Packs Dry Ice Packs.
+Check out Nice Packs Dry Ice Packs.
 These packets contain zero polymers and can be reused numerous times while taking up minimal freezer space.
-Check us out right now!
+Shop with us today.